-This motherboard supports Windows® 2000/XP/Vista operating systems (OS).
+This motherboard supports Windows® XP/Vista operating systems (OS).
 Always install the latest OS version and corresponding updates to maximize the features of your hardware.

 - Motherboard settings and hardware options vary.
 Use the setup procedures presented in this chapter for reference only.
-Refer to your OS documentation for detailed information. - Make sure that you install Windows® 2000 Service Pack 4 or the Windows® XP Service Pack 1 or later versions before installing the drivers for better compatibility and system stability.
+Refer to your OS documentation for detailed information. - Make sure that you install Windows® XP Service Pack 1 or later versions before installing the drivers for better compatibility and system stability.